elena-mrdja/Algorithm-visualizer/README.md

 # Teams:

-## Parsing team
+## Parsing/AST team
 This team will be working on the tokenization and the lexical analysis of the code.
+They will after construct the AST needed for the interpreter team.
 * Ekaterina Borisova
 *	Stefan Vayln
 *	Virgile Martin
 * Elsa Bismuth

-## AST team
+## AST/Interpreter team
-This team will be working on creating the AST.
+This team will be working on AST classes, but mostly on the way we will interpret the code.
+They will make two interfaces: one will use for drawing toe flowchart and on the other that we will use for tracking the variables.
 *	Milena Nedeljkovic
 *	Matea Gjika
 *	Darya Todoskova
 *	Evdokia Guenievna

 ## GUI
 This is the frontend team that will code the interface part of the project which the user will directly interact with.
 *	Elena Mrdja
 *	John Levy
 *	Mina Goranovic